 Restaurants in Switzerland provide good food and service.
 Since all restaurants are obliged by law to display their menu and prices outside, you can decide before entering if you are comfortable with the prices.
 Excellent restaurants can cost easily 200 CHF per person if you include the full meal (appetizer, main course, dessert) and wine.

 Swiss restaurants and hotel bills already include a service charge of 15 percent, designed to cut out tipping.
 The price you see in front of the restaurant or in the menu is already the price you have to pay.
-The staff waiting on you will be polite and serve you properly whether you will leave a tip for him or not.
+The staff waiting for you will be polite and serve you properly whether you will leave a tip for him or not.

 Nevertheless, it is customary to round up to the nearest full digit, 5, or 10 Swiss Francs.